RomannGolovin/MultiSentimentRecognition/README.md

 output: list - list of tokens or lemmas <br />

 ## Machine Translation
-Here are some functions for some automatic translation for texts and lists of texts.
+Here are some functions for some automatic translation for texts and lists of texts. <br />
 **translation(text, target_lang, use_list, get_large_trans)** <br />
 text: str or list - input text <br />
 target_lang: str or list - if string, this language (or 'auto') is used for all input.
 If list, it must be the same length as text input <br />